epomatti/aws-s2s-vpn/README.md

 - IPSec
 - WAN

+### 5. Testing

+At this point, everything should be working and traffic flowing from both sides.

+Run `ping` commands and calling NGINX from each side for testing.

 ## Let's Encrypt certificates

 To protect pfSense with TLS, here's some guidelines to do that with Let's Encrypt.